The handy French food terms dictionary to translate it all. From dishes to techniques, the ABC of French Cuisine!

-There is nothing scarier than walking into a restaurant and being handed a menu where you don’t understand anything.
+There is nothing scarier than looking at a French recipe book where you don’t understand anything.
+Or worse, walking into a French restaurant and looking at the menu in bafflement.
 French cuisine may be much-vaunted but are you accidentally going to be ordering frog legs or pig guts?

 Not that there is anything wrong with those who wish to order a yummy

 plate of escargot, but I presume that everyone prefers to know what they are ordering before they order it.

 We will also look at the top French food terms and techniques, to make it all clear, along with example recipes so that you can follow it in action.
 So here goes, the ABC of French food terms!

 38 French Food Facts that will have you saying “hmmm” A